Home / Resume / Healthcare / CNA Resume

 2. Professional summary (2-3 sentences)

-State your certification, years of experience, care setting, patient load, and one standout achievement.
+State your certification, years of experience, care setting, patient load, and one achievement.
 Keep it specific.

 Weak: "Caring CNA looking for a new opportunity to help patients."

-Strong: "Certified Nursing Assistant with 4 years of experience in long-term care and acute hospital settings.
-Provide direct care for 10 to 12 patients per shift on a 40-bed rehabilitation unit.
-BLS certified with expertise in PointClickCare documentation and a 94% patient satisfaction score."
+Strong: "Certified nursing assistant with 4 years of experience in long-term care and acute hospital settings.
+Provide ADL support and vital signs monitoring for 10 to 12 patients per shift on a 40-bed rehabilitation unit.
+BLS certified with PointClickCare and MEDITECH EHR charting expertise."

 3. Certifications

-CNA certification, BLS/CPR, and any additional training (wound care, dementia care, phlebotomy).
-List state, certification number, and expiration date.
+State CNA certification, BLS/CPR, and any additional training (wound care, dementia care, phlebotomy).
+List your state, Nurse Aide Registry number, and expiration date.

 Example: